This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Prague Old Town Square

-Prague Old Town Square is full of stunning places to visit and things to see.
+Prague Old Town Square is a UNESCO World Heritage Site and full of stunning places to visit and things to see.
 Exploring here is one of the best things to do in Prague.

 Visit the Astronomical Clock

 Seeing the Astronomical Clock is one of the top things to do in Prague Old Town Square.
 The clock dates back to almost 600 years, making it the third oldest astronomical clock in the world and the oldest working Astronomical Clock.

 The Astronomical Clock is a Prague must see on your visit to this city’s historic centre.
 The Astronomical Clock mechanism has three main components: the astronomical dial, “The Walk of the Apostles” and a calendar dial with medallions representing the months.